eff-kay/ub-hugo/content/about.md

 **Senior Software Development Engineer @ Mentor Graphics**

- - By day, I port Nucleus RTOS to different architectures.
+ - I ported Nucleus RTOS to different architectures.
  - Implemented a bootloader from scratch for Nucleus for a variety of targets.
- - Restructured/Implemented drivers for Nucleus Safety Cert
+ - Restructured/Implemented drivers for Safety Certification of Nucleus
  - Have resolved bugs and ported almost all of the drivers available, CAN, USB, ETHERNET, SD/MMC, I2C, SPI, DISPLAY, TOUCHSCREEN, AUDIO, to name a few...
+ - Implemented hibernate and deep sleep support in Nucleus
+ - Worked on SMP support for a lot of vendor boards.

- **Senior Hero @ Jfreaks**
+ **Chief Firefighter @ Jfreaks**

- - By night, I validate some crazy ideas in the web dev space.
+ - Product Manager on one Product, Tech lead on another and software developer on another.
+I wear many hats.
+The goal is to ship.
- - Stack include, grails (learning), django(expert), aws,azure
+ - Stack include, grails, golang, vuejs, django, AWS, azure and GCP...